On a Sunday morning in late spring near Seattle’s Magnuson Park, a baby lay in the still-warm blood of his young mother.

-Charleena Chavon Lyles, 30 years old, made a call for police assistance, summoning them to her home on a report of burglary.
-Responding officers Jason Anderson and Steven McNew of the Seattle Police Department, both white, described Lyles as presenting calmly at first, then suddenly brandishing a knife, eventually two.
+Charleena Chavon Lyles, 30, made a call for police assistance, summoning them to her home on a report of burglary.
+Responding officers Jason Anderson and Steven McNew of the Seattle Police Department, both White, described Lyles as presenting calmly at first, then suddenly brandishing a knife, eventually two.

 When Lyles fell to the floor, her 2-year-old son moved toward her from the living room, where he’d seen it all, and climbed onto his mother’s body, near the kitchen where she lay face-down and riddled with bullets.

 “He laid in her blood,” says cousin Katrina Johnson during our meeting last month, retracing the catastrophe as she was swallowed up in a wave of horror and heartbreak.

 “You see these stories all over the nation, but you don’t think that your family is going to be the story.
 You don’t think it’s going to happen to your family, and when it does, you have no idea what to do.”

 Lyles was a Black woman, a mother of five children ages 12, 11, 4, 1; and one in her womb.
 She was about 4 months pregnant.
 The King County Medical Examiner Autopsy Report indicates that a bullet entered Lyles’ body at the right abdomen near her navel and tore through her intestines, perforating her uterus before exiting at her left pelvis.
 This particular gunshot wound was likely fatal for the unborn child.

 After the officers shot Lyles in the presence of her children, McNew instructed another officer to cover their eyes and guide them around their mother as she was expiring on the floor.
 They wanted the children away from the scene.